JM89/crash-courses/CrashCourse-API/Lesson3/README.md

     using (var conn = new SqlConnection(_connectionString))
     {
         // BlogPostId will be autogenerated (IDENTITY column)
-        // The 3 parameters @Title, @Content, @CreationDate matches perfectly the properties in BlogPost object so we don't need to specific anything else
+        // The 3 parameters @Title, @Content, @CreationDate matches perfectly the properties in BlogPost object so we don't need to specify anything else

         conn.Execute("INSERT INTO BlogPost (Title, Content, CreationDate) VALUES (@Title, @Content, @CreationDate)", blogPost);
         conn.Close();